Jashior/fpl-league-similarity/README.md

 - **Graphical Representation**: Provides visual insights into the similarities and differences between teams, highlighting key player selections and overall strategies.
 - **Interactive Interface**: Users can easily interact with the data, filtering and exploring different team compositions.
 - **Search Functionality**: Quickly search for specific managers or players to see how they compare against others.
+- **Points Distribution**: Display distribution of points for a given gameweek